hakidaova/digital-electronics-2/lab10-project2/README.md

 ![Wiring IRL](https://github.com/hakidaova/digital-electronics-2/blob/main/lab10-project2/images/wiring.jpeg)

 ...and once again here for clearer view on exact pins.
-(Pins for Vcc and GND are not pictured but they are in every component and are used!)
+(We had to change the PWM pins from 5 and 6 to 9 and 10 because we wanted to work with registers OC1A/B)

 ![Wiring](https://github.com/hakidaova/digital-electronics-2/blob/main/lab10-project2/images/simullIde-schematic.jpeg)
 > **Note:** Picture was created by [SimulIDE](https://www.simulide.com/p/home.html).